Dan88Hus/nestjs-task-management/Readme.txt

-                        constructor da auth service as parameter yarn add @nestjs/jwt @nestjs/passport passport passport-jwt modleleri birbirine baglamak icin task,modulune AuthModule import ettik
+                        constructor da auth service as parameter yarn add @nestjs/jwt @nestjs/passport passport passport-jwt modleleri birbirine baglamak icin task,modulune AuthModule import ettik Windows users only: Environment Variables
+Set up environment variables via NPM scripts.
+This is not supported in Windows by default.
+        To overcome this, please install the win-node-env NPM package globally.
+        If you are using NPM:
+        npm install -g win-node-env
+        If you are using Yarn:
+        yarn global add win-node-env
+for linux
+        yarn add config
+        config folder mut be in root folder not src config file will accept JSON,XML or YAML file config dosyasinin icersindeki tum dosyalari okur ve hangi variable i kullanacagina  process.env.NODE_ENV a gore karar verir
+CORS
+        bu projede sadece development mode icin cors enabled olacak in production da port numarasini whilelist yapacagiz